VladimirMarkelov/ttdl/README.md

 In the beginning you can play with human-readable dates without worrying about damaging existing todos by adding `--dry-run` to commands.
 This way only displays the content but does modify anything.

-The list of supported abbreviations:
+The list of supported abbreviations (more can be added in the future if needed):

 | Abbreviation | Date |
 | --- | --- |